Synthetic Inorganic Chemistry · UTEP

 Low-Valent Metal Chemistry

 The Fortier Group has never encountered a metal it did not want to reduce.
-We investigate metals in unusually reduced oxidation states to access highly reactive species with unusual bonding and reactivity.
+We investigate metals in unusually reduced oxidation states to access highly reactive species with unusual bonding and reactivity, including "molecular capacitors" capable of multi-electron discharge.

 Learn more →